 Canadian Relevance

 This study was not conducted by Canadian authors or in Canada.
-However, it covers cerebral air embolism, which falls under the Health Canada-recognized indication of arterial gas embolism, for which hyperbaric oxygen therapy is an approved treatment.
+However, it covers cerebral air embolism, which falls under the Health Canada-recognised indication of arterial gas embolism, for which hyperbaric oxygen therapy is an approved treatment.

 Study Limitations